 "alphabet", writing and literature as well.

-- Jesus came on the heels of a philosophical blossoming in Greece, and
+- Yeshua came on the heels of a philosophical blossoming in Greece, and

 - He came on the heels of a partially successful endorsement and